mehdius708/pythonesque/README.md

 But what about if I start to create some branches everywhere on this file and try to merge them after certain changes occurs...
 This has been added on August 21st, 2020
+And Here the master branch is continuing it's way like nothing has occured elsewhere in the world.